ajohnson7458/volante/README.md

 - `emit()` - EventEmitter-provided `emit`
 - `attachAll()` - find all valid Volante modules
 - `attach(name)` - attach Volante module by name
+- `attachLocal(path)` - attach a local JS module
+- `attachFromObject(obj)` - load a JS object as a Spoke
 - `getInstance(name)` - get a Spoke instance by module name
 - `shutdown()` - shutdown Volante

 ### Events emitted by `volante.Hub`

-All Volante built-in events (except for `error`) are namespaced with `volante.` They are listed below along with the data item emitted with the event.
+All Volante built-in events are namespaced with `volante.` They are listed below along with the data item emitted with the event.

 - `volante.attachedAll` - all Spokes attached using .attachAll()
   ```js